AJMitev/FileTypeChecker/README.md

 Currently FileTypeChecker is able to identify 22 different types but also you are able to register your own types.
 For more information please visit our [wiki page](https://github.com/AJMitev/FileTypeChecker/wiki/What-types-of-file-are-supported%3F)

+## Credits

+Based on [mjolka](https://github.com/mjolka)'s answer to the Stack Overflow question [Guessing a file type based on its content](http://codereview.stackexchange.com/questions/85054/guessing-a-file-type-based-on-its-content).

+This repo is inspired from [0xbrock](https://github.com/0xbrock/FileTypeChecker) and the original code can be found in the "original" branch.
+I re-writed the all project with goal to make it Object oriented, with fluent API and easy to extend.

 ## Support the project

 - If you like this library, ⭐️ the repository and show it to your friends!